fanquake/autotools/README.md

 # Basic Autotools

+The purpose of this project is to demo some basic  auttools usage with modern c++ code.

-Basic Autotools usage with `C++17` code.
-A lot of what's done here is based off the [Bitcoin Core](https://github.com/bitcoin/bitcoin) Autotools setup.
+A lot of what's done here is based off of the [Bitcoin Core](https://github.com/bitcoin/bitcoin) build system.

 ## Usage